slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 Storage is a way of warehousing the past.

 Remove unnecessary distractions and obligations that don’t truly serve your goals.
 Active decluttering makes room for your true treasures and clarifies your values.

-Hints:

-- If you don’t love it or use it, it’s clutter.
+If you don’t love it or use it, it’s clutter.
 Decluttering is self-care.
-Clutter isn’t just physical—it’s old ideas, toxic relationships, and bad habits.
+Clutter isn’t just physical, it’s old ideas, toxic relationships, and bad habits.
 Clutter is everything that doesn’t support your better self.
 Let go of possessions you no longer need.
-- Minimalism doesn’t avoid possession, only excess.
+Minimalism doesn’t avoid possession, only excess.
 The less you own, the less owns you.
 Owning less beats organizing more.
 Eliminate instead of organize.
+Organizing email is like alphabetizing your recycling.
+Technology is your slave, not your master.
+You’re not choosing ignorance, you’re choosing not to watch wrestling.

-- A tool is useful when it passes human level.
+A tool is useful when it passes human level.
 Start with the cheapest tools.
 Upgrade the ones you use most.
 If you use a tool for a job, buy the best you can afford.
-- Buy supplies before you need them.
+Buy supplies before you need them.
 Gadgets after you need them.
 Three is two.
 Two is one.
 One is none.
-- All that clutter used to be money.
+All that clutter used to be money.
 Clutter is a museum of sh\*t you thought would make you happy.
-- Technology is your slave, not your master.
-You’re not choosing ignorance, you’re choosing not to watch wrestling.
-- Organizing email is like alphabetizing your recycling.

 > *"If a little is not enough for you, nothing is."
 -- Epicurus [-341]*